-(b) Equivalent code using SIMDRAM operations
+(b) Equivalent code using SIMDRAM operations Listing 1: Example code using SIMDRAM instructions.

-Listing 1: Example code using SIMDRAM instructions. compiler can generate SIMDRAM code without programmer intervention in at least two ways.
-First, it can leverage auto-vectorization routines already present in modern compilers [34, 95] to generate SIMDRAM code, by setting the width of the SIMD lanes equivalent to a DRAM row.
-For example, in LLVM [78], the width of the SIMD units can be defined using the "-force-vector-width" flag [95].
+In this work, we assume that the programmer manually rewrites the code to use SIMDRAM operations.
+We follow this approach when evaluating real-world applications in §7.3.
+We envision two programming models for SIMDRAM.
+In the first programming model, SIMDRAM operations are encapsulated within userspace library routines to ease programmability.
+With this approach, the programmer can optimize the SIMDRAM-based code to make the most out of the underlying in-DRAM computing mechanism.
+In the second programming model, SIMDRAM operations are transparently inserted within the application's binary using compiler assistance.
+Since SIMDRAM is a SIMD-like compute engine, we expect that the compiler can generate SIMDRAM code without programmer intervention in at least two ways.
+First, it can leverage auto-vectorization routines already present in modern compilers [32, 89] to generate SIMDRAM code, by setting the width of the SIMD lanes equivalent to a DRAM row.
+For example, in LLVM [74], the width of the SIMD units can be defined using the "-force-vector-width" flag [89].
 A SIMDRAM-based compiler back-end can convert the LLVM intermediate representation instructions into bbop instructions.
-Second, the compiler can compose groups of existing SIMD instructions generated by the compiler (e.g., AVX2 instructions [32]) into blocks that match the size of a DRAM row, and then convert such instructions into a single SIMDRAM operation.
+Second, the compiler can compose groups of existing SIMD instructions generated by the compiler (e.g., AVX2 instructions [31]) into blocks that match the size of a DRAM row, and then convert such instructions into a single SIMDRAM operation.
 Prior work [2] uses a similar approach for 3D-stacked PIM.
 We leave the design of a compiler for SIMDRAM for future work.

 SIMDRAM instructions can be implemented by extending the ISA of the host CPU.
 This is possible since there is enough unused opcode space to support the extra opcodes that SIMDRAM requires.
-To illustrate, prior works [97, 98] show that there are 389 unused operation codes considering only the AVX and SSE extensions for the x86 ISA.
-Extending the instruction set is a common approach to interface a CPU with PIM architectures [3, 131].
+To illustrate, prior works [91, 92] show that there are 389 unused operation codes considering only the AVX and SSE extensions for the x86 ISA.
+Extending the instruction set is a common approach to interface a CPU with PIM architectures [3, 124].